MISP/misp-training-lea/README.md

 Additionally, students will need to have wireshark installed or at the very least have system permissions to download and run wireshark as well as deploy custom extensions for it.

+tcpflow and tshark are also to be used during the lab exercises, as such a \*nix operating system is highly recommended.

 ## Further readings

 - [Neolea trainings](https://github.com/neolea/neolea-training-materials)